-Each student, by act of registration, obligates himself or herself to conform to all rules and regulations of the university.
+Each student, by act of registration, agrees to conform to all rules and regulations of the university.

 Applying for Graduation

 AUM students who are nearing completion of their degree requirements must apply for graduation no later than the first week of the term in which they intend to graduate.
 A student must hold the GR classification to be awarded a master's degree and the GREDS classification to be awarded the Ed.S. degree at AUM.